 Ireland is a party to a multilateral agreement (EUROCONTROL) relating to the collection of en route navigation service charges.
 Under Section 47 of the IAA Act, the IAA performs this function on behalf of the State.
-Differences in income and costs arising from traffic volume risk and cost risk sharing are recovered from, or returned to, users of en route navigation services by amendment of charges in later years.
+Differences in income earned and eligible regulated costs arising from traffic volume risk and cost risk sharing are recovered from, or returned to, users of en route and terminal navigation services by amendment of charges in later years.